-LANDING LEGS TO SUPPORT THE TOW VEHICLE WEIGHT.
-The FW landing legs are designed to bear the front loaded weight of the RV only.
+DO NOT USE THE FW LANDING LEGS TO SUPPORT THE TOW VEHICLE WEIGHT.
+The FW landing legs are designed to bear the front loaded weight of the RV only. with proper slope and must be level for proper operation.
+The appliances perform best when level.